 Living a plastic-free life should not mean that you compromise convenience and delicious food.
 I know as a high school student that some days you don't have time to pack food or there might not be food in the house to pack for recess or lunch.
 A great initiative to run as an individual or as a Green Team is to make your school canteen plastic-free.
-A plastic-free canteen consists of swapping the single-use plastic items to alternatives that are more sustainable and do not have a devastating impact on our planet.
+A plastic-free canteen consists of swapping single-use plastic items to alternatives that are more sustainable which do not have a devastating impact on our planet.

 Step 1: Educate the School Community

 As humans we are extremely resistant to any sort of change so before you start planning to make your school canteen plastic free it is important that the community will embrace and accept the change, otherwise you are planning to have some who may reject this change.
 Great ways to educate the school about plastic pollution include:

 Movie screenings such as: 'Blue', 'A Plastic Ocean' and 'Bag it'

 Speaking at assembly

 Start class discussions about the issue - in religion, geography and science

 Once the community is ready for these changes its important to get your school executive team on board too, this includes your Principal and canteen personnel.
 Before booking a meeting with your Principal , have a conversation with the canteen personnel to make sure they support your initiatives.

 It is important to clearly advise canteen personnel the steps of action you want to take (education of students, preferred environmentally friendly suppliers and implementation suggestions) and consider their opinions.
 The canteen personnel should be active participants in the transition to being plastic free.

 During the meetings raise and discuss these points: